Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/2 - Fostering-the-development-of-your-concept.md

    Decide to enter a particular industry on specific market to keep being **small player** or have **marginal position**.

 2. Build its strengths
    Identify the key strengths of your project, the characteristic that make it a competitive offer.
-Look for the points of differentiation shich will make the difference with competitors.
+Look for the points of differentiation which will make the difference with competitors.
 Invest on these key strenghts to increase the difference.
 Identify the project's weakness.

 3. Estimate the risk
    The risks may can not be removed, but can be minimized.
 Two dimension can be taken into consideration, **Visibility**: _How reliable can change in the environtment be predicted?
 What is the degree of technological uncertainty?
 So, do we **see clear enough through space and time**?
 Can it be easily reoriented by changing the structure?_

-It is crucial for the success of the project to closely monitor the evolution of the volume, of the prices and costs. **The growth of a market ususlly follows an S-curve**:
+It is crucial for the success of the project to closely monitor the evolution of the volume, of the prices and costs. **The growth of a market usually follows an S-curve**:

 ![](/assets/image113.png)